 On the south-western outskirts of the city, the Mentlberg Castle and pilgrimage church are two little-noticed gems of Innsbruck's history.
 The ensemble has probably undergone the most changes of use and ownership of all.
 Aristocratic residence, place of pilgrimage, hotel, boarding school, barracks, sports centre - nowhere is Innsbruck as versatile as at the foot of the Wiltenberg.

-The castle was given its current appearance in 1905.
-The French Prince Ferdinand of Bourbon-Orleans, Duke of Vendom, had acquired the castle 15 years earlier for himself and his wife Sophie, a sister of the Austrian Empress Elisabeth, as a hunting lodge, farm and holiday home.
+The castle was given its current appearance between 1902 and 1905.
+The French Prince Ferdinand of Bourbon-Orleans, Duke of Vendome, had acquired the castle 15 years earlier for himself and his wife Sophie, a sister of the Austrian Empress Elisabeth, as a hunting lodge, farm and holiday home.
 It was probably the location on the edge of the forest, close to the town in the middle of the Alps, that particularly appealed to the couple.
 Sissi, like her sister more fond of country life than the strict court etiquette of Vienna, was a frequent guest.
-Fully committed to the French high aristocracy, the prince had his estate remodelled in the spirit of historicism in the form of a Loire castle in order to have at least a small piece of home in the province of the German hereditary enemy.
-The neo-Gothic tower at the east end with its pyramid-shaped roof bears the coat of arms of the French aristocratic house.
+Fully committed to the French high aristocracy, the prince had his estate remodelled in the spirit of historicism in the form of a Loire chateau in order to have at least a small piece of home in the province of Germany's hereditary enemy.
+The driveway and boundary wall facing the forest also leave no doubt as to the noble origins of the owners.
+The neo-Gothic tower at the eastern end with its striking pyramid-shaped roof bears the coat of arms of the French aristocratic house.

-In order to fully satisfy his and his Bavarian wife's rural desires, the Duke also acquired the so-called Lower FiggeThe site is now Sieglanger on the banks of the Inn, where he had stables, garages, a park with a greenhouse and a staff annex built.
+The lower part of the estate, where there is a farmstead, meadows and fields, is completely different.
+Here, the aristocrats showed their love for the Tyrolean country life, which they considered unspoilt.
+In order to fully satisfy his and his Bavarian wife's rural desires, the duke also acquired the so-called Lower FiggeThe site is now Sieglanger on the banks of the Inn, where he had stables, garages, a park with a greenhouse and a staff annex built.

 However, the history of the estate goes back much further.
 It was first mentioned in 1305 as an estate of Wilten Abbey.
 The Courtyard on the Gallwiese comprised several hectares of land and the forest rights on the Wiltenberg.
 Elevated in front of the town, Mentlberg was ideal for a watchtower.
 Via beacons, so-called Chalk fire the town could be warned of approaching danger.
 The abbots of Wilten came here on summer holidays to spend the hot season away from monastery politics.